UMAprotocol/protocol/documentation/index.md

 ## Contracts

-For a more detailed view, API documentation is available for all smart contracts.
+For a more detailed view, API documentation is available for all UMA smart contracts.